manifold-inc/validator-voting/README.md

 just docker-start
 ```

 Builds and runs the Docker container for the stake updater.
-This container updates the database with the current staked values from the blockchain every 72 minutes.
+This container updates the database with the current staked values from the blockchain every minute.

 ### Stop Docker Container